acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/02-hello_world.md

 - By using a *single* directive, we can run a block of code by just one thread, the thread that encounters it first.
 {: .self_study_text}

-There are times when you may need to drop out of a parallel section in order to have a single one of the threads executing some code.
+It is sometimes necessary to drop out of a parallel section so that a single thread can run some code.
 A code block associated with the `single` directive will be executed by only the first thread to come across it.
-It might be useful for writing results from a parallel computation into a file, for example.
+An example of its use would be to write results from a parallel computation into a file.
 {: .instructor_notes}

 View more information about the [*omp single* directive](https://www.openmp.org/spec-html/5.0/openmpsu38.html)